Lecturer: Roger Tribe

 Status for Mathematics students: Core for Maths

-Assessment: The material learnt in the contact sessions will be assessed through four brief assignments, counting for 100% of the total mark.
+Assessment: The material learnt in the contact sessions will be assessed through five assignments, counting for 100% of the total mark.

 Aims: The first aim is to show how the computer may be used, throughout all of mathematics, to enhance understanding.
 This will be achieved primarily through seven hours of computer-based contact sessions.
 Introductory examples of the use of computers in mathematics will be based on the familiar A-level maths.
 The second aim, approached through practical experience in the contact sessions, and through nine supporting lectures, is to introduce mathematical issues arising in the design and analysis of computational algorithms.